 So, how’s your Daily Huddle meeting going?
 Over time, it’s easy for this habit to begin feeling a little stale, and you might even start wondering if anyone would miss it if you killed it.
 They would!
 And they probably don’t even realize it (so don’t bother polling the team to ask).
 Instead, be the leader and huddle on!

-Sometimes the benefits of the Daily Huddle are so subtle they go uncelebrated, but the truth is, the habit of huddling daily with your team might be the most valuable 10 minutes of your day.
-The next time you feel like it’s an inconvenient interruption or someone tells you they’re too busy to huddle, keep these benefits in mind.
+Sometimes the benefits of Daily Huddles are so subtle they go uncelebrated, but the truth is, the habit of huddling daily with your team might be the most valuable 10 minutes of your day.
+The next time you feel like it’s an inconvenient interruption or someone tells you they’re too busy to huddle, keep these benefits of the morning huddle in mind.

 6 Benefits of the Daily Huddle Meeting

 - Reduced Interruptions: Being available at a certain time and place every day for 10 minutes with the team can eliminate multiple interruptions throughout your day.
 Rather than four people dropping by your office randomly to ask a question, or spending time composing a lengthy email to explain a situation, or scheduling a 30-minute meeting to discuss a 2-minute issue, people can save it for the huddle.